 Trash talking is a nearly holy sacred art that has weathered the test of time on battlefields and ice rinks alike.
 The ability to break an opponent mentally is often the first step in breaking them physically, and thus ensuring a victorious outcome.

-Recent scientific research has suggested that there’s legitimately no better place on earth to hone your trash talking skills than in the beer leagues.
-This is the icy-realm where almost anything goes, and insults, cheers, and jeers seemingly out of left field can often lead incredibly favorable results.
+Recent scientific research has suggested that there’s legitimately no better place on earth to hone your trash-talking skills than in the beer leagues.
+This is the icy-realm where almost anything goes, and insults, cheers, and jeers seemingly out of left field can often lead to incredibly favorable results.

 Most any simpleton on skates can hurl insults about having “seen babies with better slapshots,” or “one-legged grannies that can skate faster than you!”
 However, when you hit your unsuspecting enemy (whom you’ve found is now an accountant), with a bonafide gem like “I heard you flunked middle school math three times.”
 Well that sort of truth bomb, drops a guy faster than Holyfield Hook circa 1996, and proves you can still hit where it hurts, without taking “two for slashing!”